 Part 3 looks at how to configure MSE.
 There are several options to consider for the application to suit your personal circumstances.

-Malware causes lots of problems for home users like us.
+Malware causes many problems for home users like us.
 However, we can minimize the risk of infection by following the good practices of a typical computer support professional.

 The main thing is not to worry too much.
-Malicious software is avoidable most of the time, and if you do contract an infection, there are lots of tools available to help you remove it cleanly.
+Malicious software is avoidable most of the time, and if you do contract an infection, there are many tools available to help you remove it cleanly.

 One of these tools is Norton Anti Virus Protection.
 This is a product that is much improved upon earlier iterations.